davide-talesco/paip/README.md

 `handler` | **true** | this is the handler function to bind the incoming message to

 ## INVOKE
+With invoke a service can execute a remote method exposed over nats:

 `paip.invoke(subject, ...args)`

 Argument | Required | Description